jianmingyong/Pokemon-Universal-3D/README.md

 ==================================================
 3. Contacting
 ==================================================
 The easiest way to contact me privately is by PM.
-Please make the title as sensible as possible for example: “[v0.48.0.0.0.1] Pokémon FireRed Universal 3D suggestions.”
+Please make the title as sensible as possible for example: “[v0.49.1.0.0.5] Pokémon FireRed Universal 3D suggestions.”

 http://pokemon3d.net/forum/conversations/add?to=jianmingyong

 For any bugs and crash due to my content pack or GameMode, please report those bugs (with crash logs if you have it) to http://pokemon3d.net/forum/threads/6297/

-Reporting installer crashes
-For any bugs or crash on my installer, please report those bugs (with crash logs if you have it) to me at http://pokemon3d.net/forum/threads/6297/

 ==================================================
 4. Supported platforms